Bloom Bloom, Dana Lynn Harper, 2017. Chicken wire, flagging tape, parachord, zip ties, balloons.

 Award: $ 7,500 Project Budget, $ 2,500 Housing

 The Marlin and Regina Miller Art Gallery at Kutztown University of Pennsylvania requests proposals from artists, crafts-persons, and designers for the production of an original, temporary, site-specific installation for our exhibition space.
-The artwork will remain on view from February 9 – March 10, 2017.
+The artwork will remain on view from February 8 – March 8, 2018.
 The selected artist (or artist team) will be awarded $7,500.
 The award must cover all material and labor costs associated with the production of the work, all incidental costs, meals, transportation costs, and all artist fees and honoraria.
-The university will provide $2,500 stipend for housing one block from the gallery (Main Street Inn) for one artist – all remaining housing costs for additional artists and/or support personnel must be covered from the $7,500 award.
+The university will provide $2,500 stipend for housing one block from the gallery (Main Street Inn) for one artist (or couple) - daily breakfast included.
+All remaining housing costs for additional artists and/or support personnel must be covered from the $7,500 award.
 (Alternative housing with a faculty member is available and the housing award can be used toward the stipend, this is negotiable).

 A group of Kutztown University students will be available to assist with the physical production of the selected proposal, but take note that their availability and skill set are limited.